 Humidor monitoring is probably one of the most common uses for a hygrometer.
 Long-term cigar freshness is highly dependent on maintaining proper humidity levels.
 If there’s too little humidity in your humidor, your cigars will dry out and crack.
 If there’s too much humidity, they become soggy and burn unevenly, not to mention the potential for mold growth.

-If you need a cheap and simple humidor hygrometer, the Analog Hygrometer by Western Humidor is a well-reviewed option, which is why we’ve included in our best hygrometers list.
+If you need a cheap and simple humidor hygrometer, the Analog Hygrometer by Western Humidor is a well-reviewed option, which is why we’ve included it in our best hygrometers list.
 This hygrometer is accurate within one percent and features an easy-to-read dial beneath a scratch and fog-resistant glass face in a brass-style aluminum case.
 The case features a magnetic mount on the back and an adjustment screw if you ever need to calibrate the hygrometer.

 If you prefer not to mess with the visual aesthetics of your humidor with a digital hygrometer, this is a great option.
 However, we think our next pick would better serve true cigar enthusiasts.